-Research Integrity (the Singapore Statement) outlined elements of responsible research practice.28 The Singapore Statement was intended to inform country-specific policy development and practical application in research integrity arrangements internationally.
+There are multiple ways for the research sector to prevent and respond to research misconduct or breaches of research integrity.
+Increasingly, international efforts are being driven to better define and coordinate the approach to the governance of research integrity.
+The 2010 Singapore Statement on Research Integrity (the Singapore Statement) outlined elements of responsible research practice.
+The Singapore Statement was intended to inform country-specific policy development and practical application in research integrity arrangements internationally.

-Research integrity governance models facilitate greater transparency within the research sector, and positively incentivise researchers and research institutions to better self-regulate, and promote a culture of integrity and ethical practices.29
+Research integrity governance models facilitate greater transparency within the research sector, and positively incentivise researchers and research institutions to better self-regulate, and promote a culture of integrity and ethical practices.

-28 Resnik, D and Shamoo, A. The Singapore Statement on Research Integrity.
+&lt;sup>28 Resnik, D and Shamoo, A. The Singapore Statement on Research Integrity.
 2011.
 Account Res.; 18(2): 71-75. doi: 10.1080/08989621.2011.557296

-29 Kretser, A., Murphy, D., Bertuzzi, S. et al. Scientific Integrity Principles and Best Practices: Recommendations from a Scientific Integrity Consortium.
+&lt;sup>29 Kretser, A., Murphy, D., Bertuzzi, S. et al. Scientific Integrity Principles and Best Practices: Recommendations from a Scientific Integrity Consortium.
 Sci Eng Ethics 2019;25:327-355. https://doi.org/10.1007/s11948-019-00094-3

-Comparison of research integrity governance systems internationally
+3 Comparison of research integrity governance systems internationally